 The U.S. Census may seem like a normal survey to a lot of people, but it is actually an enormously important process required by the U.S. Constitution to occur every 10 years.
 True to form, Trump is now using the Census to instill fear in immigrant communities and advance his anti-immigrant agenda.
-The Trump administration recently announced that they would add a citizenship question to the 2020 Census, a move that would result in a severe undercounting of our population.
+The Trump administration announced in April that they would add a citizenship question to the 2020 Census, a move that would result in a severe undercounting of our population.

 In this resource find out:

 - What the Census is and why it is important

 - What will happen if the citizenship question is added to the Census

 - What you can do to protect the Census

 The Census takes place every 10 years (as mandated by Article I, Section II of the Constitution) and is used to count every resident that lives in this country.
 The primary goal of the Census is to get an accurate count of the U.S. population in order to make decisions about congressional representation and allocation of resources.